EMERF Liaison with Academia and Students

 Zhao Wan received his Bachelor’s degree in 2011 from Yanshan University in China, and his PhD degree in electrical engineering in North Carolina State University, under the advisement of Dr. Iqbal Husain, in 2018.
 Since 2014, he has been working on a NSF sponsored project to design novel direct drive motors.
 In 2015, he worked as an R&D intern at ABB US Corporate Research Center.
 His main research interest is design of permanent magnet machines for electric vehicle traction applications.

 Where is he Now?
-Dr. Wan is a Senior Electrical Engineer at Nexteer Automotive.
+Dr. Wan is a Senior Engineer at BorgWarner Inc.

 Multi-Objective Design Optimization of a Surface-Mounted Hetergeneous-Pole Permanent Magnet Machine